 Check your understanding of the topics by testing yourself on these questions.
-Cover the answers and see if you answer correctly - keep going until you get them all right questions first!
+Cover the answers and see if you answer correctly - keep going until you get them all right

-Top Tips:
+- Top Tips:

-Start with the 15 mark
+Start with the 15 mark questions first!

+Attempt all questions on the

-Attempt all questions on the paper - never leave
+- Attempt all questions on the paper - never leave anything blank!